yuanye-econ/yuanye-econ.github.io/index.md

 ## Updates

-- In September 2024, my joint work with Chong Liu and Wenyi Lu, titled [“The Quiet Revolution: Send-Down Movement and Female Empowerment in China,”](https://doi.org/10.1016/j.jdeveco.2024.103379) is accepted by ***Journal of Development Economics***.
+- In September 2024, my joint work with Chong Liu and Wenyi Lu, titled [“The Quiet Revolution: Send-Down Movement and Female Empowerment in China,”](https://www.sciencedirect.com/science/article/abs/pii/S0304387824001287) is published online in ***Journal of Development Economics***.